slevithan/oniguruma-parser/README.md

 <details>
   <summary>Invalid standalone encoded bytes <code>\x80</code> to <code>\xFF</code></summary>

-> **Context:** Unlike enclosed `\x{HH}`, unenclosed `\xHH` represents an encoded byte, which means that `\x80` to `\xFF` are treated as fragments of a code unit, unlike in other regex flavors.
+> **Context:** Unlike enclosed `\x{HH}` which matches a code point, unenclosed `\xHH` represents an encoded byte in Oniguruma (unlike in other regex flavors), which means that `\x80` to `\xFF` are treated as fragments of a code unit.
 Ex: `[\0-\xE2\x82\xAC]` is equivalent to `[\0-\u20AC]`.

-In this library, invalid encoded byte sequences throw an error.
+In this library, invalid encoded byte sequences always throw an error.

-Behavior details for invalid encoded bytes in Oniguruma:
+Several bugs related to standalone encoded bytes are present in Oniguruma 6.9.10 and earlier ([report](https://github.com/kkos/oniguruma/issues/345)).
+Following are the behavior details when these bugs are present:

 - Standalone `\x80` to `\xF4` throw an error.
 - Standalone `\xF5` to `\xFF` fail to match anything, but don't throw. *This is a bug.*

-Oniguruma's behavior changes if an invalid encoded byte is used as the end value of a character class range:
+- When used as the end value of a character class range:

-> **Context:** The on-by-default Oniguruma compile-time option `ONIG_SYN_ALLOW_INVALID_CODE_END_OF_RANGE_IN_CC` means that invalid byte or code point values used at the end of character class ranges are treated as if they were the last preceding valid value.
-Ex: `[\0-\x{FFFFFFFF}]` is equivalent to `[\0-\x{10FFFF}]`, and `[\0-\xFF]` is equivalent to `[\0-\x7F]` (or rather, it should be, as described below).

-- Standalone `\x80` to `\xBF` are treated as `\x7F`.
-- Standalone `\xC0` to `\xF4` throw an error. *This is a bug.*
-- Standalone `\xF5` to `\xFF` are treated as `\x7F`.
+  - Standalone `\x80` to `\xBF` and `\xF5` to `\xFF` are treated as `\x7F`. *This is a bug.*
   - If the range is within a negated, non-nested character class (ex: `[^\0-\xFF]`), `\xF5` to `\xFF` are treated as `\x{10FFFF}`. *This is a bug.*

-In future versions, invalid standalone encoded bytes `\x80` to `\xFF` at the end of character class ranges will be treated as `\x7F`, rather than erroring.
-The bugs in Oniguruma 6.9.10 and earlier that are described above are reported [here](https://github.com/kkos/oniguruma/issues/345).
 </details>

 ## Oniguruma version

-`oniguruma-parser` (from the first release until the latest version) follows the rules of Oniguruma 6.9.10 (released 2025-01-01), which uses Unicode 16.0.0.
+All versions of `oniguruma-parser` to date have followed the rules of Oniguruma 6.9.10 (released 2025-01-01), which uses Unicode 16.0.0.

-At least since Oniguruma 6.0.0 (released 2016-05-09), regex syntax in [new versions](https://github.com/kkos/oniguruma/releases) of Oniguruma has been backward compatible.
+At least since Oniguruma 6.0.0 (released 2016-05-09), regex syntax changes in [new versions](https://github.com/kkos/oniguruma/blob/master/HISTORY) of the library have been backward compatible.
 Some versions added new syntax that was previously an error (such as new Unicode property names), and in a few cases, edge case parsing bugs were fixed.

-Oniguruma version 6.9.8 (released 2022-04-29) is an important baseline for JavaScript projects, since that's the version used by [`vscode-oniguruma`](https://github.com/microsoft/vscode-oniguruma) 1.7.0 to the latest 2.0.1.
+Oniguruma 6.9.8 (released 2022-04-29) is an important baseline for JavaScript projects, since that's the version used by [`vscode-oniguruma`](https://github.com/microsoft/vscode-oniguruma) 1.7.0 to the latest 2.0.1.
 It's therefore used in recent versions of various projects, including VS Code and Shiki.

 It's possible that future versions of `oniguruma-parser` will add an option that allows specifying an Oniguruma version to emulate when parsing.
-However, the differences so far between 6.9.8 and 6.9.10 have been so minor that this is a non-issue.
+However, the differences so far between Oniguruma 6.9.8 and later versions have been so minor that this is a non-issue.

 ## About

 Created by [Steven Levithan](https://github.com/slevithan) and [contributors](https://github.com/slevithan/oniguruma-parser/graphs/contributors).

-If you want to support this project, I'd love your help by [contributing](https://github.com/slevithan/oniguruma-parser/blob/main/CONTRIBUTING.md) improvements, sharing it with others, or [sponsoring](https://github.com/sponsors/slevithan) ongoing development.
+If you want to support this project, I'd love your help by contributing improvements ([guide](https://github.com/slevithan/oniguruma-parser/blob/main/CONTRIBUTING.md)), sharing it with others, or [sponsoring](https://github.com/sponsors/slevithan) ongoing development.

 MIT License.